ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 # Acknowledgments
 {:numbered="false"}

 The authors would like to thank those that have worked on similar items for providing selective disclosure mechanisms in JSON, especially:
-Brent Zundel, Roy Williams, Tobias Looker, Kristina Yasuda, Daniel Fett, Oliver Terbu, and Michael Jones.
+Brent Zundel, Roy Williams, Tobias Looker, Kristina Yasuda, Daniel Fett, Brian Campbell, Oliver Terbu, and Michael Jones.